 You could also get a mortgage to buy a second property to use as a holiday home.
 If the property is abroad then mortgage lenders are likely to be stricter with their terms.
 This is because many mortgage lenders see an added risk caused by potentially fluctuating currency prices and the unfamiliar property markets and laws.

-Whether the holiday home is in the UK or elsewhere, you will need to indicate if you plan to rent out the property or use it for yourself, as this will determine how much you are likely to need to pay the mortgage repayments each month.
+Whether the holiday home is in the UK or elsewhere, you will need to indicate if you plan to rent out the property, or use it for yourself.
+This will determine how much you're likely to need to pay the mortgage repayments each month.

-This rule similarly applies if you are taking out a second home mortgage for a buy to let investment.
-You could be given more favourable conditions if you plan to rent out the property, as you won’t need as much of your own income to cover the monthly mortgage repayments.
+This rule similarly applies if you're taking out a second home mortgage for a buy to let investment.
+You could be given more favourable conditions if you plan to rent out the property, as you will not need as much of your own income to cover the monthly mortgage repayments.
 The mortgage provider will also take your likely rental income into consideration.

 A second home mortgage is likely to have tougher rules imposed on the application because you will already be paying back your first mortgage.

 The first thing to check is if your credit score has changed since taking out your first mortgage.
 Any missed payments or additional debts taken on are likely to reduce your chances of being approved for a second home mortgage.

 Many second home mortgages require at least a 25% deposit, and you may need even more than that if your current income won't cover both mortgages at the same time.

 In addition to this, your income will be even more important in the application for a second home mortgage.
 This is because interest rates are usually higher when getting a mortgage to buy a second property.
 That means your monthly mortgage repayments could be higher than what you are currently paying on your first mortgage.